 - Terbinafine (Lamisil)

 You may have side effects like redness, swelling, or stinging and burning when you apply them.

 Medicines you take by mouth.
 For a severe infection, your doctor can give you an antifungal pill that you’ll take for as long as 12 weeks.
 Studies show that drugs like terbinafine (Lamisil) and itraconazole (Sporanox) work best to help a new, healthy nail grow in to replace the infected one.

 These pills are not usually given to people with liver disease or heart problems.
 They may interact with other medicines you’re taking, such as antidepressants and beta-blockers.
-If you do take an antifungal pill, you’ll need to have a blood test every month to make sure it isn’t causing any problems.
+If you do take an antifungal pill, you’ll need to have a blood test every six weeks to make sure it isn’t causing any problems.

 Laser treatment.
 High doses of light may help destroy stubborn fungus.
 This treatment is fairly new.
 While results so far have been good, more studies are needed to prove that it can be safe and useful.
 Laser treatments are also costly and usually not covered by insurance.

 Nail removal.
 If other treatments don’t work, or you’re in a lot of pain, your doctor may want to remove the infected nail.
 This allows a new healthy nail to grow in, although it could take more than a year for that to happen.
 Your doctor will either remove the nail by putting a strong chemical on it, or you may need surgery.
 Either can be done in your doctor’s office or clinic.
 You won’t need to stay in the hospital.